Estrogen and Dong Quai: Can You Take Them Together?

 Why is this important?

-Estrogen therapy, whether prescribed for menopausal symptoms (Premarin, estradiol patches, Estrace), for contraception (combined pills containing ethinyl estradiol), or as part of hormone therapy in transgender care, is dosed to achieve specific tissue exposures.
-Adding an herbal product with estrogen-agonist activity introduces an additional, unmeasured estrogenic signal that can compound effects in hormone-sensitive tissues including breast, endometrium, and possibly the venous wall.
+Estrogen therapy, whether prescribed for menopausal symptoms, for contraception, or as part of gender-affirming care, is chosen to reach specific tissue exposures.
+Adding an herbal product with its own estrogen-like activity introduces an additional, unmeasured signal in tissues that are already being targeted, including breast and endometrium.

-For women with a personal or family history of breast cancer, endometrial cancer, ovarian cancer, or uterine fibroids, the issue is more acute.
-Memorial Sloan Kettering's guidance is direct: patients with hormone-sensitive cancers should consult with their physicians before using this herb.
-Most integrative oncologists go further and recommend avoidance.
+For people with a personal or family history of breast, endometrial, or ovarian cancer, or uterine fibroids, the concern is sharper.
+Memorial Sloan Kettering's guidance is that patients with hormone-sensitive cancers should consult their physicians before using this herb, and many integrative oncologists advise avoidance because of the estrogen-agonist signal seen in tissue and animal models.

-The combined bleeding risk is also worth noting.
-Both estrogen therapy and dong quai can raise the risk of clotting or bleeding complications through different mechanisms; the net effect in any individual patient is hard to predict, especially in someone who is already on warfarin, a DOAC, or aspirin for cardiovascular protection.
+The bleeding angle matters too.
+Estrogen therapy and dong quai can each shift clotting and bleeding risk through different mechanisms, and the net effect in any one person is hard to predict, especially for someone already on warfarin, a direct oral anticoagulant, or daily aspirin.

 What should you do?

-Do not start dong quai while you are taking prescribed estrogen, and do not start estrogen while you are taking dong quai, without first discussing the combination with the clinician who manages your hormone therapy.
+Do not start dong quai while taking prescribed estrogen, and do not start estrogen while taking dong quai, without first discussing it with the clinician who manages your hormone therapy.
+A simple way to keep the two apart:

-• If you are using dong quai to manage hot flashes, vaginal dryness, or other menopausal symptoms, ask your clinician about evidence-based alternatives that do not stimulate hormone-sensitive tissue.
-Options include low-dose vaginal estrogen for genitourinary symptoms, gabapentin or SSRIs for vasomotor symptoms, or cognitive behavioral therapy.
+If you are using dong quai for hot flashes, vaginal dryness, or other menopausal symptoms, ask your clinician about evidence-based alternatives that do not stimulate hormone-sensitive tissue, such as vaginal estrogen for genitourinary symptoms, certain prescription medicines for vasomotor symptoms, or cognitive behavioral therapy.

 Which specific products are affected?